Honor Retry-After headers on libcloud exceptions

 12318-update-libcloud-pin) has a new libcloud fork dependency (2.2.2.dev3 - https://github.com/curoverse/libcloud/tree/apache-libcloud-2.2.2.dev3) that includes all 3 pull requests: 1134, 1137 & 1139.

-#8 Updated by Lucas Di Pentima almost 2 years ago
+#8 Updated by Lucas Di Pentima about 2 years ago

 Re running tests https://ci.curoverse.com/job/developer-run-tests/498/

-#9 Updated by Lucas Di Pentima almost 2 years ago
+#9 Updated by Lucas Di Pentima about 2 years ago

 Fixed integration test